 Together with our partners, Kazatomprom operates 8 out of the 10 largest ISR mines in the world and as the largest ISR producer, we have accumulated extensive experience and knowledge, that allows us to constantly increase the efficiency of our mining operations.

-At 31 December 2018, the Group’s attributable Proved and Probable Ore Reserves totaled 305.6 thousand tonnes of Uranium Metal Content Equivalent (UME), and attributable Measured and Indicated Mineral Resources (inclusive of those Mineral Resources modified to produce the Ore Reserves) totaling 476.7 thousand tonnes of UME (reported in accordance with the terms and definitions of the JORC Code).
+At 31 December 2021, the Group’s attributable Proved and Probable Ore Reserves totalled 350.8 thousand tonnes of Uranium Metal Content Equivalent (“UME”).
+Attributable Measured and Indicated Mineral Resources (inclusive of the Mineral Resources categorized as Ore Reserves) totalled 495.7 thousand tonnes of UME.
+Each category is reported in accordance with the terms and definitions of the Joint Ore Reserves Committee (JORC)

 Like the rest of the nuclear fuel cycle, the uranium mining industry is characterised by the particularly long-term nature of supplier-customer relationships compared to other commodities.

-Kazatomprom has proven to be a reliable supplier to the industry for more than 20 years, and has created a global sales and distribution footprint including THK in Switzerland and a representative office in the United States.
+Kazatomprom has proven to be a reliable supplier to the industry for 25 years, and has created a global sales and distribution footprint including THK in Switzerland and a representative office in the United States.
 As the world’s largest uranium producer, we have established relationships with the majority of global consumers of civil uranium and developed a high quality blue chip customer base.

 We also benefit from Kazakhstan’s physical proximity to China, which is expected to be the fastest growing nuclear power market in the world.